-Do you have expert knowledge and practical wisdom to share on higher education accounting issues?
-NACUBO invites you to submit a proposal to present at the 2013 Planning and Budgeting Forum, being held September 16-17, 2013 in Atlanta, GA.
+Do you have expert knowledge and practical wisdom to share on resource allocation issues in higher education accounting?
+NACUBO invites you to submit a proposal to present at the 2014 Planning and Budgeting Forum, being held September 22-23, 2014 in Denver, CO.

-We are reserving sessions for campus presentations highlighting issues or topics of concern to budgeting and financial management professionals at colleges and universities.
+We are seeking proposals for presentations highlighting issues or topics of concern to budgeting and financial management professionals at colleges and universities.
 Submissions may come from campus administrators or members of the corporate community.

-We are seeing presentations on (but not limited to) the following topics:
+We are looking for presentations on (but not limited to) the following topics:

 - Responsibility centered management

 - Planning and budgeting for "green" projects (environmental sustainability)

 - Financing capital projects

 In selecting presentations for the Planning and Budgeting Forum, the program committee will be evaluating sessions best suited to the needs of the target audience.
 Some key considerations as you prepare your proposal: